Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Big Haunt on Campus.md

 **Weaknesses:**

-An apology, or **[[big magic]]** exorcism.
+An apology, or **[[Big Magic]]** exorcism.

 She will go away willingly with a heartfelt apology from Eric Clevinger, the professor who murdered her.
 She will claim him and the two will dramatically disappear.

-She can also be exorcised by **[[big magic]] .** Possible requirements for the ritual: one or two more people than there are hunters; must be performed in the dorm room where she was first summoned; will take time and chanting, possibly attracting unwanted attention and innocents.
+She can also be exorcised by **[[Big Magic]] .** Possible requirements for the ritual: one or two more people than there are hunters; must be performed in the dorm room where she was first summoned; will take time and chanting, possibly attracting unwanted attention and innocents.

 # Shelly Young (First-time witch)